bueltge/wp-offline/readme.md

 you can use it free of charge on your personal or commercial blog.

 ### Contact & Feedback
-The plugin is designed and developed by me [Frank Bültge](http://bueltge.de), [G+ Page](https://plus.google.com/111291152590065605567/about?rel=author)
+The plugin is designed and developed by me [Frank Bültge](https://bueltge.de)

-Please let me know if you like the plugin or you hate it or whatever ...
+Please let me know if you like the plugin or you hate it or whatever.
 Please fork it, add an issue for ideas and bugs.

 ### Disclaimer